Klotho (biology): Effects on aging

 Reduced α-klotho or FGF23 can result in impaired phosphate excretion from the kidney, leading to hyperphosphatemia.
 In mice, this leads to a phenotype characteristic of premature aging, which can be mitigated by feeding the mice a low phosphate diet.

 The plasma (soluble) form of α-klotho is most easily measured, and has been shown to decrease after 40 years of age in humans.
 Lower plasma levels of α-klotho in older adults is associated with increased frailty and all-cause mortality.
 Physical activity has been shown to increase plasma α-klotho.

 Mice lacking either fibroblast growth factor 23 or the α-klotho enzyme display premature aging due to hyperphosphatemia.
 Many of these symptoms can be alleviated by feeding the mice a low phosphate diet.

-Although the majority of research has explored klotho's absence, it was demonstrated that klotho over-expression in mice extended their average life span between 19% and 31% compared to normal mice.
+Although the majority of research has explored klotho's absence, it was demonstrated that klotho over-expression in mice extended their average lifespan between 19% and 31% compared to normal mice.
 In addition, variations in the Klotho gene (SNP Rs9536314) are associated with both life extension and increased cognition in human populations and mice, but only if the gene expression was heterozygous, not homozygous.
 The cognitive benefits of α-klotho are primarily seen late in life.

 Klotho increases membrane expression of the inward rectifier ATP-dependent potassium channel ROMK.
 Klotho-deficient mice show increased production of vitamin D, and altered mineral-ion homeostasis is suggested to cause premature aging‑like phenotypes, because reduced vitamin D activity from dietary restriction reverses the premature aging‑like phenotypes and prolongs survival in these mutants.
 These results suggest that aging‑like phenotypes were due to klotho-associated vitamin D metabolic abnormalities (hypervitaminosis).

 Klotho is an antagonist of the Wnt signaling pathway, and chronic Wnt stimulation can lead to stem cell depletion and aging.
 Klotho inhibition of Wnt signaling can inhibit cancer.
 The anti-aging effects of klotho are also a consequence of increased resistance to inflammation and oxidative stress.

 Extracellular vesicles (EV) in young mice carried more copies of klotho-producing mRNA than those from old mice.
 Transfusing young EVs into older mice helped rebuild their muscles.

 The presence of senescent cells decreases α-klotho levels.
 Senolytic drugs reduce the level of these cells, allowing α-klotho levels to increase.